Keeping Seniors and Special Needs Individuals Safe Around Construction

 Make Sure Equipment Operators Can See You

-Large vehicles and equipment used in construction zones could pose safety hazards to pedestrians.
+Large vehicles and heavy earthmoving equipment including excavators, wheel loaders, and dozers used in construction zones could pose safety hazards to pedestrians.
 If you have a hearing or mobility issue and will be passing by such equipment, make sure the operator of the equipment can see you, and stay in visual contact with the operator as you pass for your safety.

 Listen for Audio Messages

 It is recommended—though not required—that to assist the visually impaired to safely navigate temporary traffic control areas, that guidance is provided by devices that project recorded, spoken messages.
 Devices exist that speak in response to detected pedestrian movement, push button controls, or as a timed, repeated message.
 While not all construction zones will utilize such devices, seniors and the visually impaired should be aware that they may encounter such spoken messages and should follow any spoken instructions for greatest safety.
 Researchers at The University of Minnesota are working on an app to help the visually impaired better navigate construction zones.
 Click here to learn more.

 It is recommended that warning signs about temporary traffic control zones be posted well ahead of the construction zone to allow pedestrians enough time to take an alternate route.
 The hearing impaired, and those with mobility issues should watch for such signs and read them thoroughly.
 Warning signage may provide such information as the location of temporary ramps, where the construction zone will end, if transportation buses are available to assist pedestrians, and whether alternative routes are available.